Scalable load balancing in networked systems: A survey of recent advances: Token-based load balancing

 For the arrival process we couple the two systems as follows.
 First we synchronize the arrival epochs of the two systems.
-Now assume that in the systems $A$ and $B$, the minimum queue lengths are $k$ and $m$, respectively, $k\leq B-1$, $m\leq B'-1$.
+Now assume that in the systems $\Pi_1$ and $\Pi_2$, the minimum queue lengths are $k$ and $m$, respectively, for some $k\leq B-1$, $m\leq B'-1$.
 Therefore, when a task arrives, the dispatchers in $\Pi_1$ and $\Pi_2$ have to select $l_k$ and $d_m$ servers, respectively, and then have to send the task to the one having the minimum queue length among the respectively selected servers.
 Since the servers are being selected uniformly at random we can assume without loss of generality, as in the stack construction, that the servers are arranged in non-decreasing order of their queue lengths and are indexed in increasing order.
 Hence, observe that when a few server indices are selected, the server having the minimum of those indices will be the server with the minimum queue length among these.
-Hence, in this case the dispatchers in $\Pi_1$ and $\Pi_2$ select $l_k$ and $d_m$ random numbers (without replacement) from $\{1,2,\ldots,N\}$ and then send the incoming task to the servers having indices to be the minimum of those selected numbers.
-To couple the decisions of the two systems, at each arrival epoch a single random permutation of $\{1,2,\ldots,N\}$ is drawn, denoted by $\boldsymbol{\Sigma}^{(N)}:=(\sigma_1, \sigma_2,\ldots,\sigma_N)$.
+Thus, in this case the dispatchers in $\Pi_1$ and $\Pi_2$ select $l_k$ and $d_m$ random numbers (without replacement) from $\{1,2,\ldots,N\}$ and then send the incoming task to the servers having indices to be the minimum of those selected numbers.
+Now, note that selecting $l_k$ (or $d_m$) random servers is equivalent to selecting a random permutation of $\{1,2,\ldots,N\}$, say $(\sigma_1, \sigma_2,\ldots,\sigma_N)$, and selecting first $l_k$ (or $d_m$) indices.
+To couple the assignment decisions of the two systems, at each arrival epoch a \emph{single} random permutation of $\{1,2,\ldots,N\}$ is drawn, denoted by $\boldsymbol{\Sigma}^{(N)}:=(\sigma_1, \sigma_2,\ldots,\sigma_N)$.
 Define $\sigma_{(i)}:= \min_{j\leq i}\sigma_j$.
 Then observe that system $\Pi_1$ sends the task to the server with the index $\sigma_{(l_k)}$ and system $\Pi_2$ sends the task to the server with the index $\sigma_{(d_m)}$.
 Since at each arrival epoch both systems use a common random permutation, they take decisions in a coupled manner.